milhcbt/dockerfile/ubuntu/ubuntu-16.04/README.md

-Debian Jessie (8.9) Base Image with Pre-Installed Base Packages This Image is ready to serve with custom User ID execution using entrypoint script.
+Ubuntu Xenial (16.04) Base Image with Pre-Installed Base Packages This Image is ready to serve with custom User ID execution using entrypoint script.

 Build with love from Gegerkalong, Bandung, Indonesia.